adityashrm21/adityashrm21.github.io/_posts/2018-11-17-Book-Recommender-System-RBM.md

 plt.savefig('error.png')
 ```

 At this stage, we are done training our model and we will plot our error curve to look at how the error reduces with each epoch.
-Note that it is important to stop training the data after a certain number of epochs other wise we overfit on the data and our model becomes less generalizable and this is not what we would ever want.
-You can play around and try training with different epochs and look at your error curve.
 I trained the model for 25 epochs and this is the graph that I obtained.
-If you train for more epochs and see that there is not much reduction in the error implies that you are probably overfitting on your training data and it would be a good idea to reduce the number of epochs.
+The overfitting will depend on the learning rate that we choose and Geoffrey Hinton summarizes the best practice quite well [here](https://www.cs.toronto.edu/~hinton/absps/guideTR.pdf).

 <center><img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/book_reco/error.png?raw=True"></center>
 <br>